AKSW/LODVader/README.md

 #### Starting Jetty server

+Before run LODVader, be sure that your JVM will have enough heap space to grow.
+Here, we allow to use 28gb of RAM: `export MAVEN_OPTS="-Xmx28g"`

 In order to run the project you need to start the Jetty server using the following command:
 `mvn jetty:start`